Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: Energy dependence of Born cross sections

 Systematic uncertainties in the cross section energy dependence fit results include the beam-energy calibration, the fit model, and the correlated systematic uncertainties of cross-section measurements. \begin{itemize} \item We change the c.m.\ energy by $\pm$1 MeV for each energy point independently, and take the differences in the mass, width, and $\Gamma_{ee}\BR_f$ as the uncertainties due to the beam-energy calibration. \item

 We change the masses and widths of the $\Upsilon(10860)$ and $\Upsilon(11020)$ by $\pm1\sigma$~\cite{PDG}.
 We include an additional non-resonant component which has the shape of phase space; we find its contribution is consistent with zero and the change in the fit results is negligible.
 For the $\chi_{b1,b2}\,\omega$ channels, we exclude the $\Upsilon(10860)$ and $\Upsilon(11020)$ components from the fit.
-For the $\chi_{b1,b2}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ channels, we find two solutions that correspond to constructive and destructive interference between the $\Upsilon(10860)$ and $\Upsilon(11020)$ amplitudes.
-The values shown in table~\ref{dependency1tab} correspond to constructive interference, and the difference between the two solutions is included in the systematic uncertainty.

 \item We re-scale the fit function Eq.~(\ref{eq:BW}) for the Belle points to take the Belle-specific correlated multiplicative uncertainties into account, and repeat the fits; we do the same for the Belle II points; and finally, we re-scale the fit function for all points to take the uncertainties due to branching fractions into account.